 Photodynamic Therapy (PDT)

 Photodynamic therapy (PDT) is a treatment that uses a drug, called a photosensitizer or photosensitizing agent, and a particular type of light.
 When photosensitizers are exposed to a specific wavelength of light, they produce a form of oxygen that kills nearby cells.
-Each photosensitizer is activated by light of a specific wavelength.
-This wavelength determines how far the light can travel into the body.
 Thus, doctors use specific photosensitizers and wavelengths of light to treat different areas of the body with PDT.

 When should photodynamic therapy be used?

 PDT is usually used to treat tumors on or just beneath the skin, or on the lining of internal organs or cavities.
-Areas of treatment include pre-skin-cancers, esophageal cancer, and non-small cell lung cancer.
+This is because of areas of treatment include pre-skin-cancers, esophageal cancer, and non-small cell lung cancer.

-PDT is also used in dermatology for fractional laser skin resurfacing, for conditions such as acne, actinic keratosis, and photo aging.
-A photosensitizer, such as 5-Aminolevulinic acid (ALA) or Methylaminolevulinate (MAL) is used with a fractional laser.
+PDT is also used in dermatology for conditions such as acne, actinic keratosis, and photo aging.

 What devices are used to treat this condition?

-Almost any laser with the appropriate output wavelength can be used for PDT.
+Almost any laser with the appropriate wavelength of light can be used for PDT.

 Description of treatment